BennettSmith/ebo-planner-backend/docs/use-cases/UC-16-UpdateMyMemberProfile.md

 - Profile is owned by the member (member can only update their own profile).
 - Vehicle capability fields are informational only (not used for enforcement).
 - `displayName` must be non-empty after normalization.
+- `email` must be a valid email address and must be unique across members.

 ---